Sustainable marketing is no longer ‘just a trend’ that companies can choose to follow.

 What to do about it?

 The goal is to offer products/services that are both convenient and sustainable.
-That’s not the easiest thing to pull off.
+And that’s not the easiest thing to pull off.
 So, take it step by step and keep your customers in the loop.

 Key takeaways for every (sustainable) marketeer